Legit-Labs/legitify/docs/policies/github/repository/dismisses_stale_reviews.md

 severity: LOW

 ### Description
 This security control prevents merging code that was approved but later on changed.
 Turning it on ensures new changes are required to be reviewed again.
-This setting is part of branch protection and code-review settings, and hardens the review process.
+This setting is part of the branch protection and code-review settings, and hardens the review process.
 If turned off - a developer can change the code after approval, and push code that is different from the one that was previously allowed.
 This option is found in the branch protection setting for the repository.

 ### Remediation